Leg Pain and Cramps: When to Worry

 PAD occurs when major blood vessels that supply blood to the limbs and other important areas of the body become partially or completely blocked by the buildup of fatty deposits.

-This hardening and narrowing of the blood vessels, called atherosclerosis, occurs throughout the body, but in patients with PAD it can show up as leg pain, said Dr. Patel.
+This hardening and narrowing of the blood vessels, called atherosclerosis, can occur throughout the body, but in people with PAD it can show up as leg pain, said Dr. Patel.
 “The more you use your muscles,” he explained, “the more blood flow you need, but that flow becomes restricted due to the buildup,” resulting in a cramping sensation.

 “Unfortunately,” said Dr. Patel, “people who have this condition tend to dial down their physical activity to avoid the pain,” instead of seeking the advice of their physician.
-That can be a dangerous move, because people with PAD -- particularly smokers and diabetics -- are at risk for a lethal heart attack or stroke, and some severe cases can lead to limb loss.
+That can be a dangerous move, because people with PAD -- particularly people who smoke or who have diabetes -- are at risk for a lethal heart attack or stroke, and some severe cases can lead to limb loss.

 Clearing the Channels

-The risk factors for PAD are much the same as those for heart disease: obesity, high blood pressure, high cholesterol levels, smoking, and diabetes.
-And, as with heart disease, there are many things that can be done to slow the progression of PAD, especially when it's caught early.
+The risk factors for PAD are similar to those for heart disease: obesity, high blood pressure, high cholesterol levels, smoking, and diabetes.
+And, as with heart disease, many things that can be done to slow the progression of PAD, especially when it's caught early.

 “We can successfully treat PAD,” Dr. Patel said.
-“We can reduce the risk of complications, and we can also help relieve your symptoms, but you need a diagnosis.”
+“We can reduce the risk of complications, and we can also help relieve your symptoms, but you need a diagnosis first.”

 Now What?
 After a PAD Diagnosis

-What’s most important about having peripheral artery disease (PAD) isn’t the PAD itself -- it’s what it says about your risk for other, life-threatening conditions.
+What’s most important about having PAD isn’t the condition itself -- it’s how it can affect your risk for other, life-threatening conditions.

-Cynthia Shortell, MD, head of vascular surgery at Duke, says that being diagnosed with PAD means one thing for certain: You’ve got atherosclerosis -- otherwise known as hardened arteries.
+Cynthia Shortell, MD, head of vascular surgery at Duke, says that being diagnosed with PAD means one thing for certain: you have atherosclerosis, otherwise known as hardened arteries.
 “And you should definitely seek treatment and evaluation for that,” she said, as it’s a major risk factor for heart disease and stroke.

-But she says that PAD is not, in and of itself, a condition that requires aggressive treatment in all people.
+But PAD is not, in and of itself, a condition that requires aggressive treatment in all people, Dr. Shortell said.
 Choosing treatment (or not) often depends on how much your symptoms interfere with your life.

 In those with mild to moderate symptoms, Dr. Shortell says three therapies are most often recommended:

-- Smoking cessation: Better blood flow in the limbs is one of many benefits to smokers who quit.
+• Smoking cessation: Better blood flow in the limbs is one of many benefits to people who quit.

-- Medications: These can be useful for some patients, but they do have important side effects that should be weighed carefully with your physician.
+• Medications: These can be useful for some patients, but they do have side effects that should be weighed carefully with your physician.

 For people with severe symptoms -- persistent, debilitating leg pain or wounds that won’t heal -- surgical procedures can open up the blocked veins.
 These are similar to the procedures used to open blood vessels in patients with advanced heart disease: opening a blocked vein by placing a balloon or stent into the vessel, or performing a bypass using a vein taken from the patient’s thigh.